Teams Introduction Workshop

 Uploaded Image (Thumbnail)

-From here you have many options you can adjust such as the appearence, how notifications show up, devices, etc.
+From here you have many options you can adjust such as the appearance, how notifications show up, devices, etc.

 Uploaded Image (Thumbnail)